-We are a nonprofit organization founded in 2025, based in Palos Verdes, California, inspired by a teen’s vision to make the world a happier place through art.
-This passion ignited a movement, uniting young artists to serve their communities through creativity.
+We are Young Creators Initiative (YCI), a nonprofit organization founded in 2025 in Palos Verdes, California, inspired by a teen’s vision to make the world brighter through art.
+What began as one idea has grown into a movement, uniting young artists to serve their communities with creativity and compassion.

-At YCI, teens take the lead—collaborating with local artists, city officials, and nonprofits to bring impactful projects to life.
-Guided by experienced mentors, they develop leadership skills while making a lasting difference.
+At YCI, teens lead the way—collaborating with local artists, city officials, and nonprofits to bring impactful projects to life.
+Guided by experienced mentors, they gain leadership skills, empathy, and confidence while creating meaningful change.

 Co-Founder & Youth Leader